Predictive inference for travel time on transportation networks: Statistical framework

 where \(m_{e}(\tau) = \E[S_{e}(\tau) \mid U_{\langle.., e \rangle}]\), \(\epsilon_{e}(\tau) = S_{e}(\tau) -m_{e}(\tau)\), \(\tau_{e}\) as in \eqref{eq:random-arrival-time}. \end{definition}

-In~\eqref{eq:trave-time-decomposition-time-series}, we removed the indexing of \(\tau\) since it is already implied by the subscript of the functional.
+In~\eqref{eq:trave-time-decomposition-time-series}, we removed the sub-index $_e$ of \(\tau\) since it is already implied by the subscript of the functional.
 From Definition \ref{assump:seasonality-of-speed-on-a-road}, the residual \((\epsilon_{e} (\tau), e \in \path) \) are not identically distributed.
-They are also dependent through \(U_{\langle.., e' \rangle}\), the within-trip dependency.
-This brings us to the study of long-term behavior of travel time.
+They are also dependent through \(U_{\langle.., e' \rangle}\).
+This brings us to the study of long-term behaviour of travel time.

-\section{Asymptotic properties of travel time}
+\subsection{Asymptotic properties of travel time}

-\subsection{Asymptotic distribution}
+\subsubsection{Asymptotic distribution}